thirteen-bears/simple_implementation_of_Clip/README.md

 # Project Title: very simple implementation of key idea of CLIP

 This is a Python project, which is a very simple implementation of key idea of CLIP.
-The code can help starter understand the basic idea of CLIP.
+The code is fully commented and can help starter understand the basic idea of CLIP.

 ## Installation